Mother and baby and county home institutions

 The Act sets out the eligibility criteria for the payments and health services (enhanced medical card and patient liaison support services) available to certain groups of people who were resident in mother and baby and county home institutions.

-There will be 2 types of financial payment:
+There are 2 types of financial payment:

 • A general payment to recognise time spent in the institution, harsh conditions, emotional abuse and other forms of mistreatment, stigma and trauma experienced while resident in a mother and baby or county home institution